 The city also offers a wide variety of cycling parks and trails which range from novice to expert experience levels.

-Richmond – Among other accolades, Richmond was just recently recognized on a BuzzFeed list of “10 Cities You Should Explore on Two Wheels.”
+Richmond – Among other accolades, Richmond has been recognized on a BuzzFeed list of “10 Cities You Should Explore on Two Wheels.”

-This is timely, as Sports Backers just announced the Connect RVA project, a plan to build 20+ miles of new family-friendly bikeways.
-The project will encompass both shared and dedicated bike lanes through the heart of downtown and safer trails off the beaten path.
-Projected completion is September of 2015, just in time for the UCI Road World Championships being held in Richmond.
+The Connect RVA project, a plan to build 20+ miles of new family-friendly bikeways, makes Richmond one of the most bike-friendly cities in the Commonwealth.
+The project encompasses both shared and dedicated bike lanes through the heart of downtown and safer trails off the beaten path.

 A Virginia Creeper Trail extension provides access for people to ride directly into Abingdon after riding the trail.
 It brings cyclists right into the downtown area at the Abingdon Farmers Market.
 Lots of restaurants in the downtown area have bicycle racks for riders’ convenience.

-Abingdon is also in the process of creating the Urban Path System, which will be a public system connecting streets and pedestrian sidewalks or trail linkages to residential and public areas within the Town of Abingdon.
-Neighborhood streets will include landscaping and traffic calming features to effectively manage traffic and encourage attractive and safe pedestrian-friendly environments.
+Abingdon has also created the Urban Path System, a public system connecting streets and pedestrian sidewalks or trail linkages to residential and public areas within the Town of Abingdon.
+Neighborhood streets include landscaping and traffic calming features to effectively manage traffic and encourage attractive and safe pedestrian-friendly environments.

 Bike trails near the coast are available at Virginia Beach state parks such as Back Bay National Wildlife Refuge, First Landing State Park, and False Cape State Park, which has been untouched by humans and is only accessible on foot, by boat, or by bike.